Practice questions

 $x=8$ or $x=-1$

-$x=-1$ makes a negative number inside the logarithm, so this cannot be a solution.
+$x=-1$ gives a negative number inside the logarithm, so it cannot be a solution.

 So, the solution is